 Practice good posture

-Grandma always said, “sit up straight, you look like a slouch!” and she was right.
-Somehow grandma knew the benefit of good posture.
+Grandma always said, "sit up straight, you look like a slouch!" and she was right.
 I catch myself every day sitting in a position of poor posture and have to correct it.
-I do a few things like elevating my computer screen, putting a pop socket on my phone and removing the back off my desk chair, that force me into good posture so I don’t have to think about it.
-Good posture is a constant check and balance throughout the day.
+I do a few things like elevating my computer screen, putting a pop socket on my phone and removing the back off my desk chair, that force me into good posture so I don't have to think about it.

 Practice mindfulness